junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas glances back and forth between the table with the exaggeratingly abundant breakfast and Dean's slightly flushed cheek.
 He takes another bite on the pancake that's in front of him (with overflowing maple and honey that Dean insisted to add on top, and there are strawberries).
 Dean watches him chewing slowly and swallows.
 And Cas smiles wholeheartedly.
 "I like them, Dean.
 I like all of them.
 I've never known food taste like that, there are so many flavors and layers!
 This is the best breakfast and the best meal in my life!"

 Dean smiles back, stealing a bite from the table too, eating satisfactorily.
 "Don't say it too early.
 We might have something else in plan to change that.
-You never tried my homecooked burgers -- even Sam loves it -- and I can do all kinds of Mexican spread, taquitos, queso, churros, and of course, all the pies you can eat.
-That is, before we juice your angel ass back to the top league.
+You've never tried my homecooked burgers -- even Sam loves it -- and I can do all kinds of Mexican spread, taquitos, queso, churros, and of course, all the pies you can eat.
+That is, before we juice your angel ass up back into the top league.
 But you'll see, being human isn't all too bad."

 Cas's smile dims down.
 He nods briefly, and after another few bites, he says he's full.